ShaniaKhatri/chemCAT/README.md

 # chemCAT
-A computational knowledge engine for chemistry built for FC Hacks 2017 by Shania, Justin, Albert and Aditi.
+A computational knowledge engine for chemistry by Shania, Justin, Albert and Aditi.
+Top 5 finalist at FC Hacks 2017.